VeltrixOfficial/SpoFiy/README.md

 -"Attention, supported applications are not sopnsor, they are those with in-app detection support, that is, they detect Twitch, YouTube and movies in the same way as Spotify does and report them to you."
+(However, it will also notify you when it receives a notification from some of these applications.)

 # 👾Features under development✨